babo/bigquery-prezi/prezi.md

     - what type of queries you do
 - easy to use
 - no administration or provisioning
+???
+no hardware, no virtual machines, no software installation
 ---
 # BigQuery
 ???
 your guess were correct
 - I'm here to represent the Norwegian office of Nordcloud
 - attila.babo@nordcloud.com
+# Please raise your hand

+- heard of BigQuery
+- using analytics
+    - SQL for analytics
+    - BigQuery for analytics
 ---
 # Goal